 Sleek presentation and formatting won’t save mediocre content — nothing can do that.
 (Not even a terrific headline.)
 But they’ll make good content much more enjoyable for the audience.

-Pamela Wilson wrote up an excellent, succinct guide to presenting text content in a way that’s more appealing to your audience — without dumbing it down in any way.
+Pamela Wilson has a succinct guide to presenting text content in a way that’s more appealing to your audience — without dumbing it down in any way.